talajune/DSCI510_FinalProject/README.md

 continent, with countries in North America and Northern and Western Europe reporting as “happier” than countries in Africa or Asia.
-One country that stands out to me is Saudi Arabia, I wasn’t expecting their Happiness Ranking to be so low on the ranking list, we can see they are one of the only middle eastern countries to have such a low happiness ranking (they are happier than most!)
+One country that stands out to me is Saudi Arabia, I wasn’t expecting their Happiness Ranking to be so low on the ranking list, we can see they are one of the only Middle Eastern countries to have such a low happiness ranking (they are happier than most!)

 ## Infant Mortality and Happiness Ranking Scatterplot